 |Orlando, FL, USA||MCO||AirTran|

-See the following chart for a listing of scheduled air service from other regional airports.
-Even if you can't get a flight from an airport near your home, making a connection through another airport could be an excellent option.
+Check the chart below for scheduled air service from airports in the region.
+Even if there aren't any flights from an airport near your home, connecting through another airport might prove to be a very viable option.

 |the BVI, British Virgin Islands||EIS||Winair|